 Frequently Asked Questions

 What does HWF support?

 The Foundation’s primary goal for grantmaking is place-based, providing funding to enhance or support efforts to improve the quality of life for present and future generations of the people of the greater Richmond, Texas area.
-To achieve this goal, the Board has chosen areas of emphasis which include education, historical, animals and wildlife, religious organizations, and human services.
-Another grantmaking goal of the Foundation is to provide funding to advance the quality, availability, and accessibility of mental health care, including substance abuse, in Fort Bend County with a primary focus on the greater Richmond, Texas area, and to support research and education in the areas of mental health and spirituality within the State of Texas.
+Another grantmaking goal of the Foundation is to provide funding to advance the quality, availability, and accessibility of mental health care, including substance abuse, in Fort Bend County with a primary focus on the greater Richmond, Texas area, and to support research and higher education in the areas of mental health and spirituality within the State of Texas.

 Who may apply for a grant from HWF?